awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_serverless_aurora_app/Readme.md

 ![AWS Tracking Application](images/package.png)

-The Java files go into this package.:
+The following Java files go into this package:

 + **InjectWorkService** - Uses the **RDSDataClient** to submit a new record into the **work** table.
 + **MainController** - Contains Java files that represent the model.
 In this example, the model class is named **WorkItem**.